-- 1. You forfeited interest income because of the early withdrawal of a time deposit, - 2.
-You received or paid accrued interest on securities transferred between interest payment dates,

-- You had a financial account in a foreign country, unless the combined value of all foreign accounts was \$10,000 or less during all of 2005 or the accounts were with certain U.S. military banking facilities, - You acquired taxable bonds after 1987 and choose to reduce interest income from the bonds by any amortizable bond premium (discussed in chapter 3 under Bond Premium Amortization), - You are reporting OID in an amount more or less than the amount shown on Form 1099-OID, or - You received tax-exempt interest from private activity bonds issued after August 7, 1986.
+- You forfeited interest income because of the early withdrawal of a time deposit, - You acquired taxable bonds after 1987, you choose to reduce interest income from the bonds by any amortizable bond premium, and you are deducting the excess of bond premium amortization for the accrual period over the qualified stated interest for the period (discussed in chapter 3 under Bond Premium Amortization), or - You received tax-exempt interest from private activity bonds issued after August 7, 1986.

-Schedule B. You must complete Schedule B (Form 1040), Part I, if you file Form 1040 and any of the following apply.
+Schedule B. You must complete Schedule B (Form 1040A or 1040), Part I, if you file Form 1040 and any of the following apply.

-- 1. Your taxable interest income is more than \$1,500. - You are claiming the interest exclusion under the Education Savings Bond Program (discussed earlier). - You had a foreign account or you received a distribution from, or were a granter of, or transferor to, a foreign trust. - 4.
-You received interest from a seller-financed mortgage, and the buyer used the property as a home. - 5.
-You received a Form 1099-INT for tax-exempt interest. - You received a Form 1099-INT for U.S. savings bond interest that includes amounts you reported before 2005. - 7.
-You received, as a nominee, interest that actually belongs to someone else. - 8.
-You received a Form 1099-INT for interest on frozen deposits.
+- 1. Your taxable interest income is more than \$1,500. - You are claiming the interest exclusion under the Education Savings Bond Program (discussed earlier). - You received interest from a seller-financed mortgage, and the buyer used the property as a home. - You received a Form 1099-INT for U.S. savings bond interest that includes amounts you reported before 2009. - 5.
+You received, as a nominee, interest that actually belongs to someone else. - You received a Form 1099-INT for interest on frozen deposits. - You received a Form 1099-INT for interest on a bond that you bought between interest payment dates. - You are reporting OID in an amount less than the amount shown on Form 1099-OID. - 9.
+Statement (2) in the preceding list is true.